JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiOptionsBlocksSpecs.md

 ```
 MyMarkdownPipelineBuilder.UseFlexiSectionBlocks(myFlexiSectionBlocksExtensionOptions);
 ```
-This instance contains a default FlexiSectionBlockOptions instance.
+The extension options instance contains a default FlexiSectionBlockOptions instance.
 The following is a FlexiOptionsBlock for a [FlexiSectionBlock](https://github.com/JeremyTCD/Markdig.Extensions.FlexiBlocks/blob/master/specs/FlexiSectionBlocksSpecs.md):
 ```````````````````````````````` none